 Macintosh Island Park, Main Beach

 Why it’s perfect: It’s possible you’ve driven past it a thousand times and had no idea how amazing Macintosh Island Park is.
-Also known as ‘Peacock Park’ because of the resident peacocks that roam about the parklands, it’s definitely a must for your post-isolation picnic.
+Also known as ‘Peacock Park’ because of the resident peacocks that roam about the parklands, it’s definitely a must for a picnic.
 There is a sizeable playground and plenty of places to spread out and enjoy a bite in the sun with pals.
 Plus, there are barbecue facilities so that you can cook up an al fresco feast.

 Cougal Cascade, Currumbin Valley

 Why it’s perfect: Keep driving past the eternally jam-packed Currumbin Rock Pools and you’ll eventually come across Cougal Cascade.
 If you’re feeling adventurous, there’s a waterfall slide that will send you plunging into a natural pool of freezing water but if that feels like a little too much effort, set up in the designated picnic area.
 It’s a pretty place to sit and enjoy this truly beautiful part of the world.

 Why it’s perfect: It’s the main drinking water supply for the entire coast topping out at 310,730 megalitres, which you can imagine is also a pretty impressive sight to behold.
 Take a stroll along the top of the dam wall but be warned, it’s a 3.6-km round trip so you’ll well and truly earn the coffee and cake from the architecturally amazing View Cafe afterwards.

 The Gold Coast Regional Botanic Gardens, Benowa